pkerschbaum/react-pdf-document-generator/README.md

    This will regenerate [./packages/renderer-pdf/out/out.pdf](./packages/renderer-pdf/out/out.pdf) on file changes.

-   > **Note:** This command will also run Puppeteer.
+   > **Note:** This command will run Puppeteer.
-   > If you have some errors with Puppeteer, like "error while loading shared libraries: libatk-1.0.so.0", make sure you have installed all dependencies on your system necessary to run Puppeteer/Chrome.
+   > If you get an error like "error while loading shared libraries: libatk-1.0.so.0", make sure you have installed all dependencies on your system necessary to run Puppeteer/Chrome.
    > One way to get all dependencies is to just install Chrome.
 For Ubuntu, execute this command in a temporary directory:
    > `wget https://dl.google.com/linux/direct/google-chrome-stable_current_amd64.deb && sudo apt install ./google-chrome-stable_current_amd64.deb`
    > See also this link for more information: <https://github.com/puppeteer/puppeteer/blob/main/docs/troubleshooting.md>.